CoursesIntegrated Visual Editing with Next.jsUnderstanding Visual Editing

 Log in to mark your progress for each Lesson and Task

-However, content creators will find it highly beneficial to preview the impact of their work before pressing publish.
+Content creators will find it highly beneficial to preview the impact of their work before pressing publish.
 An interactive live preview will give them greater confidence to do so.

 Visual Editing is the catch-all term for the ability for content creators to make and see the impact of content changes in real-time, even when working on draft documents.
-It also involves navigating the website to find and edit content instead of browsing through document lists in the Sanity Studio Structure tool.
+It also describes navigating the website to find and edit content instead of browsing through document lists in the Sanity Studio Structure tool.

 Once you have completed this course, you will:

-• Know how to create, store, protect, and access Sanity project tokens so your application can query for private documents such as draft documents.
+• Know how to create, store, and access Sanity project tokens so your application can query for private documents such as draft documents.

 • Enable Next.js "draft mode" for authenticated users to put your application into a dynamic state.